phirebase/unimarket/README.md

 UniMarket themes are exclusively available to our **GitHub Sponsors**.
 Support our project and gain access to all theme variants.

 ### Steps to Get Access:
 1. Become a [GitHub Sponsor](https://github.com/sponsors/phirebase). 🤖 Access to Code!
-Unlock access to private repositories and dive into exclusive projects and resources. $20 a month / Sponsors will be automatically invited to a private repository.
-2. After becoming a sponsor, you'll automatically gain access to private repositories with all color variants.
+Unlock access to private repositories and dive into exclusive projects and resources. $20 a month / Sponsors will be automatically invited to private repositories with all color variants.
-3. Download the theme of your choice and start building your store!
+2. Download the theme of your choice and start building your store!

 ---